Marvels: Plot

+"A Time of Marvels"

-In 1939, Jim Hammond, the original Human Torch is created by scientist Phineas T. Horton, and the project is considered a success until the android catches on fire when air is projected into its glass chamber, only to go out when the air is gone.
-Horton shows his creation to the public, which is met with demands from the terrified civilians to destroy it.
+In 1939, Jim Hammond, the original Human Torch is created by scientist Phineas Horton, and the project is considered a success until the android is discovered to ignite when exposed to air.
+Horton shows his creation to the public, which is met with demands to destroy it.
 A dejected Horton begins to bury the android, but the chamber cracks, allowing in air and enabling the Human Torch to escape.
 The android describes his appearance as the beginning of a "golden age".

-Meanwhile, young Phil Sheldon, an aspiring photographer, and young J. Jonah Jameson are shocked by these "Marvels".
-Sheldon is more confused than Jameson by the spectacle and, worried, seeks the support of his fiancé, Doris Jacquet.
+Meanwhile, Phil Sheldon, an aspiring photographer, and a young J. Jonah Jameson are shocked by the sudden emergence of multiple super-powered individuals, whom Sheldon dubs "Marvels".
+Sheldon is more confused than Jameson by the spectacle and, worried, seeks the support of his fiancée, Doris Jacquet.
 More unusual beings begin to appear, notably Namor the Sub-Mariner, and fights erupt between him and the Human Torch.
 Sheldon, feeling it would be irresponsible for him to raise children in a world where these Marvels run rampant, breaks off his engagement with Doris.
 It is only when Captain America is unveiled to the world that Sheldon becomes less apprehensive about the Marvels.
 When World War II begins, Sheldon, Doris, and many others see the Marvels in newsreels joining forces with the Allies, providing public reassurance.
-But after rekindling his romance with Doris, Sheldon hears that the Human Torch and Namor are fighting again, and the battle this time damages New York City landmarks.
-During the fight, they come near but do not directly encounter Sheldon; he is knocked out by a small chunk of masonry and permanently blinded in his left eye.
+After rekindling his romance with Doris, Sheldon hears that the Human Torch and Namor are fighting again, and the battle this time damages several New York City landmarks.
+During the fight, the duo come near but do not directly encounter Sheldon; he is knocked out by a small chunk of masonry and blinded in his left eye.
 Still, he has lost all fears of the Marvels and goes on to marry Doris.
-Sheldon becomes a war correspondent in Europe, reporting on the Allied Forces and the Marvels as they combat the Nazis.
+Sheldon becomes a war correspondent in Europe, reporting on the Allied Forces and the Marvels as they combat the Nazis and Axis forces.